-Laura The Gastronaut > Julia Child Recipes > Poultry >Old-fashioned Chicken Fricassee
+Laura The Gastronaut > Julia Child > Poultry >Old-fashioned Chicken Fricassee

 Old-fashioned Chicken Fricassee + Stewed Mushrooms